Mohammad-ebr/GTBpy/README.md

 - [Stig V. Møller, Thomas Pedersen, Erik C. M. Schutte, Allan Timmermann (2023). *Search and Predictability of Prices in the Housing Market*, Management Science 70(1), 415-438.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3805290)

-In this documentation, we first demonstrate the auto-regressive model GTBpy uses to forecast the target variable.
+In this documentation, we first demonstrate the auto-regressive model that GTBpy uses to forecast the target variable.
 Second, we detail the computation of the $BADF$ and $SADF$ statistics proposed by Phillips, Wu, and Yu (2011, PWY hereafter) and $BSADF$ and $GSADF$ test statistics proposed by Phillips, Shi, and Yu (2015, PSY hereafter).
 Third, we describe $A(e,m)$ and